r-eval/r-eval.github.io/CONTRIBUTING.md

 # Contributing

-We greatly welcome contributions to the benchmark data.
+We greatly welcome contributions to benchmark results.

 To add evaluation results of new models, simply